anadomuta/challenge-password-generator/README.md

 ## Usage

-The webpage can be accessed using this URL: link to follow
+The webpage can be accessed using this URL: https://anadomuta.github.io/challenge-password-generator/

 To generate the random password, the user can tap on the button "Generate password" and input the preferences for the length and type of characters that he prefers.